vince-nyanga/vince-nyanga.github.io/_posts/2021-03-28-biometric-auth.md

 }
 ```

-And we are done and here is the end result:
+We are done and here is the end result:

 <figure class="third center">
 <img src="{{ site.baseurl }}/images/flutter/local-auth.gif" alt="Biometric authentication">